7 Things You Can't Say About China - February 18th, Hour 2

 He had no idea what he was doing.

-He said some very stupid things like going in for portions and all of the things.
+He said some very stupid things, like going in for portions and all of the things.

-He made a lot of bad statements.
+He made a lot of bad statements, but he's grossly incompetent.

 This is something that should have never happened, would have never happened.